Sexual Health Risks

 - If you are travelling with the intention of having sex ensure you are vaccinated against Hepatitis B and carry and use kite-marked condoms.

 - HPV vaccination is part of the routine national schedule for young adults and some other risk groups, but is not normally given as a travel vaccine (though it can be paid for privately).

 - Ensure you have pre and post trip sexual health screens.

 If you think you have been exposed to an STI or BBV during travel, attend a local sexual health clinic on return for a sexual health screen and to receive treatment.

 Your local sexual health clinic can be located on the following websites:

-Over the past five years the Foreign & Commonwealth Office (FCO) has observed increasing numbers of travellers, both male and female, seeking consular assistance following sexual assault and rape.
-Sexual assault and rape are known to be underreported; as such the FCO figures may not reflect the true extent of the problem.
+Over the past five years the Foreign, Commonwealth and Development Office (FCDO) has observed increasing numbers of travellers, both male and female, seeking consular assistance following sexual assault and rape.
+Sexual assault and rape are known to be under reported; as such the FCDO figures may not reflect the true extent of the problem.